Digital Post

 Lifeindenmark.dk is the united digital entry to your interactions with public authorities, which is run in collaboration between state, municipalities and regions.

-Therefore you can login to Digital Post on lifeindenmark.dk and have your post from authorities shown to you.
-When you login to Digital Post on lifeindenmark.dk you will experience the following:
+Therefore, you can log in to Digital Post on lifeindenmark.dk and have your post from authorities shown to you.
+When you log in to Digital Post on lifeindenmark.dk, you will experience the following:

 • Your inbox contains Digital Post from public authorities.